aas008/Power-Outages-Project/README.md

 Our univariate analysis revealed several interesting patterns in the power outage data:

-Looking at the distribution of outages across climate regions, we can see that the Northeast region experienced the highest number of major outages during this period, followed by the South and West regions.
-This suggests that certain geographic and climatic factors may contribute to outage frequency.
+Looking at the **distribution of outages across climate regions**, we can see that the Northeast region experienced the highest number of major outages during this period, followed by the South and West regions.
+This suggests that **certain geographic and climatic factors may contribute to outage frequency**.

 <iframe
   src="assets/climate_region_dist.html"